Zoejordan012/MIST4610-group4-project1/README.md

 ## lists the highest revenue games, along with the date, winning team, and the city of the game, by ticket sales/revenue in descending order.To a league manager, the above query results would be useful to evaluate sources of funding, find out what teams or locations encourage engagement, and determine which teams and matchups to advertise and sell broadcast rights to for national TV.
 Furthermore, the query can be used to help create the season schedule, set appropriate ticket prices, and tailor local marketing strategies in ways that maximize viewership.

-# 4 Teams with stadium capacity above average
+# Query 4 Teams with stadium capacity above average
 ![Screenshot](Screen%20Shot%202025-03-14%20at%209.09.24%20PM.png)
 ![Screenshot](Screen%20Shot%202025-03-14%20at%209.19.19%20PM.png)